claytonwramsey/www/content/recipes/tomato-sauce.md

 ## Directions

 1. Heat a large pot on the stove.
-Sauté onion, sticks, celery, bell peppers, and garlic in oil until clear.
+Sauté onion, celery, bell peppers, and garlic in oil until clear.
 2. Add sausage, slicing with a spatula until mixed and mostly cooked, approx. 5 min.